AleixCas95/Game-Pillars/README.md

 These questions, together with the one is mentioned above, are the questions that are asked mainly when facing the start of the creation of a video game.

-The answer to these questions may vary depending on where they are asked, but in summary, good game pillars form the __global set of foundations__ makes people work together, in the same direcction and unanimously.
+The answer to these questions may vary depending on where they are asked, but in summary, good game pillars form the __global set of foundations__ makes people work together, in the same direction and unanimously.
 It also serves as a guide as long as the project goes.
-Another good reason to make a good pillars is to avoid the last-minute inventions.(Not always are bad) Howerver, these __pillars are not static__ so at some point and in a cohesive way they will be able to change throughout the project.
+Another good reason to make a good pillars is to avoid the last-minute inventions.
+(Not always are bad) However, these __pillars are not static__ so at some point and in a cohesive way they will be able to change throughout the project.
 It is for this reason that every moment of the videogames development process, the game's pillars must be taken into account.